 Like all cats, Siamese are carnivores.
 Therefore, their diet should be built almost exclusively around meat.
 Any food you feed them should list meat as the first ingredient and preferably as the first several.
 There are fruits and vegetables that provide important nutrients, but they should be included as bonuses, not as the primary basis of the food.

-The more protein inside the food, the better.
-You can’t just look at the protein numbers listed on the label, though, as some manufacturers pad their totals with plant proteins, which aren’t easily digested by cats.
+The more protein in the food, the better.
+You can’t just look at the protein numbers listed on the label, though, as some manufacturers pad their totals with plant proteins, which aren’t complete proteins for cats.
 Make sure the protein comes from real meat.

-Beyond that, you’ll want plenty of fat, fiber, and water in the food.
+Beyond that, you’ll want plenty of fat, some fiber, and high moisture content in the food.
 This will help keep them feeling full while giving them long-lasting energy, and the water is useful for staving off dehydration.
-This is important, as many cats don’t eat enough.
+This is important, as many cats don’t drink enough.

 There’s some disagreement as to whether wet food or dry kibble is best for cats, as both offer benefits that the other doesn’t.
 As a result, we recommend mixing the two if possible.
 You can dump out a can and sprinkle kibble on top, which should keep your cat both healthy and happy.
 However, with newer and better-quality products now commercially available, our first recommendation is to feed your cat a species-appropriate fresh food diet.